 I read a few home recording blogs and this past week some techniques came up where the engineer actually wrote automations to increase the high frequency EQ during the chorus of a song.
 The purpose was to give the song more energy – make the song's chorus POP.
 Neat...read more

 The First Rule of Public Performance.
 Early in my teaching career, we used to bring all of a particular kind of group together for a singular concert.
 All the bands would play or all the choruses or Both!
-As my program grew and these concerts started...read more
+As my program grew and these concerts started pushing 1 ½ -...read more

 The most important element of a song……..
 The melody, the words, the beat?
 Maybe the dynamics, tempo, or the chord progression?
 How about the vibe, the mix, the production, the master?
-We seem to have all the right things – good gear (maybe pro gear), your band...read more
+We seem to have all the right things – good gear (maybe pro gear), your band has a...read more

 Advice to a new teacher.
 I have been teaching middle school students music for 17 years and this past weekend I was asked by a friend to give some advice to a first year teacher who has been having trouble keeping students in the music program.
-Where to...read more
+Where to start???...read more